 Anxiety may sound like a buzzword, but many people underestimate the impact it has on their life and the life of those around them.
 Whilst some levels of anxiety can be good and can be an opportunity for growth, high levels can have serious repercussions.
 Here’s why:

-Having said that, anxiety is a normal response to stressful events happening around us.
+Yes, anxiety is a normal response to stressful events happening around us.
 It only becomes a problem when we don’t know how to handle it, misread the situation or ignore the signs.
 Here are some useful tips to combat and help reduce anxiety:

 Exercise - studies show that this is an effective way of changing our mood.
 It doesn’t have to be anything intense.
 A silly activity in the comfort of your home will suffice.